 There are many options to consider here of course.
 However, the important thing is not to look at your life insurance or annuity in a tunnel.
 A comprehensive analysis of your insurance products is required.
 Then you can determine the best course of action to provide retirement security and develop your own plan for a secure income stream in retirement.

 Working with a financial advisor teamed with an insurance expert and tax expert can help you pull all of this together.
-If you are in this situation, it may make sense to analyze your assets and financial situation to see if updates to your financial plan make sense.
+If you are in this situation, analyze your assets and financial situation to see if updates to your financial plan make sense.